This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-Saving the lives of dogs to enrich the lives of people, this mobile veterinary clinic provides free surgical services to families with a total household income less than $40,000/year, and the pet must already be sterilized or be sterilized at the time of the surgery.
+Saving the lives of dogs to enrich the lives of people.
+This mobile veterinary clinic provides free surgical services to families with a total household income less than $40,000/year.
+(Your dog must already be spayed or neutered or become spayed/neutered at the time of the surgery.)

 Top Dog Foundation

 They assist in situations where the owner wants to keep their aging dog (10 years of age and older), but cannot afford procedures or medications necessary to allow for a good quality of life.
 A great place to start if you need financial help with vet bills for a senior dog.

 A place to set up an online fundraiser to help pay for your dog’s vet bills.
 To eliminate online fraud, Waggle (formerly Pet Chance) pays the veterinarian directly once treatment has been provided to your dog.
 The hospital/clinic sends an invoice to Waggle, and the invoice is paid within 30 days.